escapechen/FriedasBirdview/README.md

   live-stream option.
 - Can play an opt-in, user-selected sound for a newly detected matching event.
 - Offers independent, optional cooldowns for automatic popups and sound alerts.
-- Stores an optional Frigate password only in KDE Wallet; settings and the WebEngine profile do not persist passwords or session cookies.
+- Stores an optional Frigate password in KDE Wallet on Linux or Windows Credential Manager on Windows; settings and the WebEngine profile do not persist passwords or session cookies.
 - Remembers the feed window’s size and position without taking keyboard focus.
   In a Plasma Wayland session it uses the available Xwayland compatibility backend, because standard Wayland does not permit an app to restore an